core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ~~~~~~~~~~~
 {: #discovery-introspection title="Group observation discovery with server introspection"}

-For example, a network sniffer could offer sending such a request when unknown multicast notifications are seen on a network.
+For example, a network sniffer could offer sending such a request when unknown multicast notifications are seen in a network.
 Consequently, it can associate those notifications with a URI, or decrypt them, if member of the correct OSCORE group.

 # Pseudo-Code for Rough Counting of Clients # {#appendix-psuedo-code-counting}